hydralang/humboldt-doc/source/support.rst

    instance, a network anomaly could cause multiple peers to disconnect.
 If a Humboldt node generated a new link state protocol frame for each of these events, several such frames could be generated in quick succession, all with different sequence numbers.
-To mitigate this effect, Humboldt nodes **SHOULD** implement :term:`debouncing` logic.
-Effectively, after the first such event, the node would initialize a timer for a short period of time, and each subsequent event would reset the timer.
-Once the timer finally expires, the node would then generate the link state protocol frame with all updates received.

-   To ensure that a long sequence of events does not inhibit generation of the required link state protocol frames, Humboldt nodes implementing the debouncing logic **SHOULD** also initialize a longer timer, which would *not* be reset on subsequent events;
-   upon expiry of this timer, the link state protocol frame would be generated as with the shorter timer.
-This will effectively checkpoint the link state frame.

-   Implementations should take care to not generate duplicate link state protocol frames by ensuring that, when either timer expires, *both* are stopped.
-Subsequent events would then restart both timers as needed.
+   To mitigate this effect, Humboldt nodes **MUST** implement the :ref:`debouncing-algorithm` for this case.
+The duration of the shorter duration timer is given by :ref:`ls-batch`, and the longer timer by :ref:`ls-max`.
+(Note: these same values are also used by the logic that triggers routing table computation; see :ref:`link-state-algorithm` for more information.)

 The link state protocol is responsible for distributing routing information throughout the Humboldt network.
 A node generates and